 Why the Change to True Verification?

-The City adopted its first alarm ordinance in 2012, with the goal of reducing the large number of false alarm calls into the 911 Center, using valuable public safety resources both in the 911 Center as well as Public Safety personnel required to follow up on false alarm calls.
+The City adopted its first alarm ordinance in 2012, with the goal of reducing the large number of false alarm calls into the 911 Center, using valuable public safety resources in both the 911 Center as well as Public Safety personnel required to follow up on false alarm calls.
 The original ordinance fined alarm customers for false alarms.
 While there was a decrease during the first year of the ordinance, subsequent years did not show any substantial decline in call volume.
-In 2017, with false alarm calls still averaging 10,000 per year, the City Council revised the alarm ordinance, placing fines on the alarm companies as it is the alarm company which is placing the call to 911 requesting public safety dispatch.
+In 2017, with false alarm calls still averaging 10,000 per year, the City Council revised the alarm ordinance, placing fines on the alarm companies as it is the alarm company placing the call to 911 requesting public safety dispatch.
 The trend of high call volume with 99.5% of alarm calls false alarms continued.
 Research into cities with success at reducing false alarms showed that True Verification provided substantial reductions in false alarm calls.
 In June 2018, the Council revised the ordinance, requiring True Verification, providing the alarm industry with a full year to prepare for the change.
+The Ordinance was amended May 2019, providing alarm companies with 24 hours to provide video or audio clips to the 911 Center.

 The main objective of the ordinance change is to enhance the safety for all who live and work in Sandy Springs.